MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/databases.md

 ## Overview

 Xamarin.Forms applications can use the [SQLite.NET PCL NuGet](https://www.nuget.org/packages/sqlite-net-pcl/) package to incorporate database operations into shared code by referencing the `SQLite` classes that ship in the NuGet.
-Database operations can be defined in the Portable Class Library (PCL) project of the Xamarin.Forms solution, with platform-specific projects returning a path to where the database will be stored.
+Database operations can be defined in the .NET Standard library project of the Xamarin.Forms solution, with platform-specific projects returning a path to where the database will be stored.

 The accompanying [sample application](https://github.com/xamarin/xamarin-forms-samples/tree/master/Todo) is a simple Todo-list application.
 The following screenshots show how the sample appears on each platform: